GDPR is coming soon, only one Christmas to go

 We are keeping our blog up to date and we are on the way to GDRP accreditation.
 So we are doing our best.
 However, but the best source of information is the ICO website after all they are going to be enforcing the legislation.

 So as you can see, there may be trouble ahead.
 However, it’s time to get your plans in place now, and safeguard against the potential nightmare after Xmas.

-If you’d like to know more about how we can help you get ready for a post GDPR world, please click here.
+If you’d like to know more about how we can help you get ready for a post GDPR world, please click here to book a call.